-René de Baaij
+René de Baaij MCM

 Active nationally and internationally, across the public and private sectors, in professional services and industry, and in the financial and healthcare sectors.